Names and titles of Jesus in the Quran: Pure Boy

-According the Quran and Hadith, Isa is called a pure boy (غُلَٰمًا زَكِيًّا).
+According to the Quran and Hadith, Isa is called a pure boy (غُلَٰمًا زَكِيًّا).

 Word of God

-Isa is called Kalima (Word) or Kalimat Allah (Word of God) twice times in the Quran.
-The concept of Logos also appears in the Targums (Aramaic translations of the Hebrew Bible dating to the first centuries AD), where the term Memra (Aramaic for "The Word") is often used instead of 'The Lord', especially when referring to a manifestation of God that could be construed as anthropomorphic.
-However, in light of Islam, the title refers to the miraculous birth of Jesus through God's Will despite being fatherless, likened to the creation of Adam without a father or mother as stated in the third chapter of the Qur'an.
-That is to say, Jesus is a manifestation of God's creative word "Be!", similar to how God created Adam by His word and command "Be!".
-So if Jesus' miraculous birth from a virgin mother were to be taken as a sign of his divinity, then by that login Adam's creation would be even more miraculous and divine or worthy of worship.
-Yet, no one worships Adam for his miraculous creation so neither should Jesus or any prophet be worshipped for such a reason.
+Isa is called Kalima (Word) or Kalimat Allah (Word of God) twice in the Quran.
+The concept of Logos also appears in the Targums (Aramaic translations of the Hebrew Bible dating to the first centuries AD), where the term Memra (Aramaic for "The Word") is often used instead of 'The Lord', especially when referring to a manifestation of God that could be construed as anthropomorphic.In light of Islam, the miraculous birth of Jesus through God's Will despite being fatherless is likened to the creation of Adam without a father or mother as stated in the third chapter of the Qur'an, verse 59.
+This title is never used to refer Adam Jesus is called His Word and the text interestingly makes an ontological personification in 3:45, by two means.
+The first one is using the same structure it does for other Annunciations, in 19:7 and 3:39, which is Subject + "gives glad tidings" (تَبْشِير) + the person that is going to be born.
+Interestingly, the word used is بِكَلِمَةٍ.
+The second mean is by shifting the grammar, from the feminine noun in the structure كَلِمَةٍ مِنْهُ, meaning "Word from Him"(from Allah), to the masculine pronoun meaning in the structure "اسْمُهُ", meaning his name, which forces the "Word from Him" to be not a impersonal command, but a person in the text, having a name, the Messiah, Jesus.

 The Quran states:"O People of the Book!
 Do not go to extremes regarding your faith; say nothing about Allah except the truth.
-The Messiah, Jesus, son of Mary, was no more than a messenger of Allah and the fulfilment of His Word through Mary and a spirit ˹created by a command˺ from Him.
-So believe in Allah and His messengers and do not say, 'Trinity.'
-Stop!—for your own good.
+The Messiah, Jesus, son of Mary, was no more than a messenger of Allah and His Word cast towards Mary and a spirit ˹created by a command˺ from Him.
+So believe in Allah and His messengers and do not say, 'Three' [Gods - forming an antithesis with "Allah is One God" that follow in text] Stop!—for your own good.
 Allah is only One God.
 Glory be to Him!
 He is far above having a son!
 To Him belongs whatever is in the heavens and whatever is on the earth.
 And Allah is sufficient as a Trustee of Affairs."